 1. Sticking with the Wrong Products

-Just because a vape cartridge or rolling paper is your favorite doesn’t mean that your customers will feel the same way.
-From a business perspective, nothing is sillier than sticking with a product that isn’t performing in line with your expectations.
-On a quarterly or biyearly basis, run sales numbers on each item in your inventory, and get rid of items that aren’t carrying their weight.
+Just because a vape cartridge or rolling paper is your favorite doesn't mean your customers will feel the same way.
+From a business perspective, nothing is sillier than sticking with a product that isn't performing in line with your expectations.
+So, on a quarterly or bi-yearly basis, run sales numbers on each item in your inventory and get rid of things that aren't carrying their weight.

 2. Hiring Carelessly

-Lots of disreputable people like working at smoke shops because they think that they can get away with shady behavior.
-Make it clear from the get-go that you only want the best people working at your shop; follow rigorous hiring protocols, and enact a zero-tolerance policy when it comes to drug use on the job.
+Many disreputable people are attracted to working at smoke shops because they think they can get away with shady behavior.
+Make it clear from the get-go that you only want the best people working at your shop; follow rigorous hiring protocols, and enact a zero-tolerance policy for drug use on the job.

-It’s also a good idea to run a background check on every potential employee.
-When you hire someone to work in your shop, you’re trusting that person not to steal or compromise your bottom line in any other way.
-Tell your employees in unequivocal terms that they will be prosecuted if they steal from you.
+It's also good to run a background check on every potential employee.
+When you hire someone to work in your shop, you're trusting that person not to steal or compromise your bottom line in any other way.
+Tell your employees unequivocal that they will be prosecuted if they steal from you.

 3. Making It Tacky

-It’s important to make your smoke shop look fun and attractive for the party crowd.
-However, you don’t want to take things too far and alienate the normal people who come into your shop for casual smoking accessories.
+It's essential to make your smoke shop look fun and attractive for the party crowd.
+However, you don't want to take things too far and alienate the ordinary people who come into your shop for casual smoking accessories.